 Biology is the branch of science concerned with the study of living organisms.
 Within Biology there are different and diverse fields of study, for example: biochemistry, cell biology, ecology, anatomy, physiology, botany, microbiology and genetics.

 Is Biology for you?

-Biology is for students who are curious about the complexities of living organisms and how and why they have evolved to have their structure and function.
-You will enjoy developing a detailed knowledge of the many diverse areas of biology and will take pleasure in finding links between topic areas and applying your knowledge.
-Biology is a practical subject and you will be keen to develop your laboratory skills by using a variety of apparatus and techniques.
+Biology is for students who are curious about the complexities of all living organisms; from single-celled species to more complex multicellular plants and animals.
+They enjoy developing a detailed knowledge of the many diverse areas of biology and take pleasure in finding links between topic areas.
+Successful Biology candidates have a proactive and independent approach to study to ensure their knowledge is complete.
+They remember and act upon advice given to develop their own understanding of the course content and how to approach a variety of examination question styles.
+Practical work is an integral part of the course that develops laboratory skills by using a variety of apparatus and techniques.

 - Paper 1: Molecules, cells, biodiversity, exchange and transport (35%).

 - Paper 2: Energy transfer, genetics, populations, response to stimuli (35%).

 - Paper 3: All content, all practical techniques and an essay (30%).

 At least 15% of the marks will examine practical techniques and 10% of the marks will examine mathematical skills (Higher tier GCSE standard).